Financial Aid Answers

 How to pay for books and supplies

-In order to charge books at the Nashville State bookstore you must have a valid Nashville State Student ID and must have a minimum of $15 of aid remaining.
+If you have excess financial aid, you can charge books and supplies during the assigned Bookstore Charge Periods.
+You will need valid Nashville State Student ID and have a minimum of $15 of aid remaining.

 Receive your financial aid refund check

-You will receive a refund check after it has been verified that they have been attending class (approximately four to five weeks into the semester).
+You will receive a refund check after it has been verified that they have been actively engaged in class (approximately four to five weeks into the semester).

-Sign up for direct deposit with the Bursar’s office.
+Sign up for direct deposit online.
 Otherwise refund checks are mailed to your local address.

 Find more student loan help.